PatrickF1/fzf.fish/README.md

 ### Change the date time format used by Search History

-Search History prepends each command shown with the date and time it was executed.
+[Search History][] shows the date and time each command was executed.
 To change how the date and time are formatted, set your [strftime format string](https://devhints.io/strftime) in `fzf_history_time_format`.
-Note that the time format cannot include the unicode character `│` (not to be confused with the very similar `|`, the pipe symbol, which is allowed).
+Do not to use the vertical box-drawing character `│`, as it is used to delineate the date and time from the command.

 ## Further reading